 Jon enjoys spending time with his wife and his daughter, Penny, who are all avid Formula 1 fans.

 Now he is excited to be with Tomitribe as Head of Product Design, responsible for UX and UI design, as well as many other critical elements contributing to Tomitribe’s product branding.

 In his off hours, Ryan can be found in his workshop in Prague, where he repurposes vintage furniture & electronics, and argues with his stubborn, sensory-deprived, French bulldog, Pascal.

 Prior to his Java and Open Source adventures, Daniel was an OSUM Leader at the Sun Microsystems University program.
 Now he’s a core part of an awesome team at Tomitribe and a true Apache TomEE hero.

 Outside of work, he enjoys quality time with family and friends; whether it’s biking or just enjoying his surroundings.

-He is the founder of tFactory open source tool and is an active blogger.
-His leadership in many Java related initiatives led him to be awarded with the Java Champion 2016 title.
+He is the founder of tFactory open source tool, active blogger, and his leadership in many Java-related initiatives led him to be awarded with the Java Champion 2016 title and Duke's Choice award.
 When César is away from a computer, he enjoys spending time with his family, public speaking and playing music with the Java Community Band, “The Null Pointers”.